dojo/framework/docs/en/testing/supplemental.md

 #### `assertionTemplate.insertAfter()`

-Returns a new assertion template with the passed children inserted after the existing nodes children.
+Returns a new assertion template with the passed children inserted after the existing node's children.

 ```tsx
 .insertAfter(wrapped: Wrapped, children: () => RenderResult);